Facebook gives users new way to see all their friends' posts - NewsBreak

 Facebook gives users new way to see all their friends' posts

-MENLO PARK, Calif. -- Facebook is rolling out an update that enables its 2 billion daily users to more easily view their friends' posts in chronological order.
+MENLO PARK, Calif. — (AP) — Facebook is rolling out an update that enables its 2 billion daily users to more easily view their friends' posts in chronological order.

 The new feature is the company's latest attempt to keep people coming back to its social network amid intensifying competition with its trendier rival TikTok.